Dynamic tariff-based demand response in retail electricity market under uncertainty: Introduction

 \section{Introduction}

-Integrating renewables energy sources (RES) into power systems is considered to be a key element in the transition to a carbon free and sustainable energy system.
-Renewable energy technologies help to reduce the CO$_2$ emissions from other conventional sources which cause great damage to the environment.
-For this reason, power systems are evolving towards a generation mix that is more decentralized, less predictable and less flexible to operate.
-Hence, determining an optimal operation strategy in electricity markets where traditionally supply must follow demand in real-time is of key importance, particularly in the face of high penetration of RES and demand uncertainties \citep{he2013engage,zugno2013bilevel,niromandfam2020modeling}.
-One relevant challenge is that most of the markets where this electricity is traded are contracted and cleared weeks, days or hours before the energy delivery takes place and uncertainty resolve.
-Then the market would impose penalties (or high curtailment cost/spillage) if the dispatched power is not delivered/consumed in real-time as planned, as this unbalance can compromise the system stability and force the use of fast-response conventional units.

-Therefore, to enable the large-scale integration of RES and to enhance the decarbonization of electricity systems without endangering the security of supply, additional flexibility is needed to be provided in the form of demand-side management (DSM) \citep{wang2020economic,abate2021contracts,morales2021reducing}.
+The integration of renewable energy sources (RES) is rapidly increasing, driven by their environmentally friendly properties and economic benefits.
+Key global players such as the European Union, the United States, and China have set ambitious RES generation targets, aiming for 100\%, 80\%, and 60\%, respectively, by the year 2050.
+This green transition aims at reducing the reliance on emitting power sources, thereby decreasing CO$_2$ emissions and advancing towards achieving net-zero carbon goals.
+Despite these benefits, high RES penetration introduces significant uncertainty and system imbalances.
+These factors present considerable challenges to maintaining the reliability and security of power systems.
+Hence, it is of key importance to determine optimal operation strategies in electricity markets that ensure the real-time balance of supply and demand, considering the high penetration of RES and demand uncertainties \citep{he2013engage,zugno2013bilevel,niromandfam2020modeling, abate2022contract}.
+For instance, most of the markets where electricity is traded are contracted and cleared weeks, days, or hours before the energy delivery takes place and uncertainty is resolved.
+In such cases, the market may impose penalties or incur high curtailment costs if the dispatched power is not consumed as planned in real-time.
+Moreover, this imbalance can compromise system stability and requires the use of fast-response conventional units.
+Therefore, to enable the large-scale integration of RES and to enhance the decarbonization of electricity systems without endangering the security of supply, additional flexibility must be provided in the form of demand-side flexibility \citep{wang2020economic,morales2021reducing}.